dushany/vba_code/README.md

-# JETemplate
+#JE Template

-My VBA for journal entry template
+This repository is for VBA written for a excel template originally developed to record journal entries.